spilornis-ng/Mitogenome_geneious/README.md

 GTCCCTGTAGCTTACAAAAAGCATGACACTGAAGATGTCAAGACGGCTGCCATATGCACCCAAGGACAAA
 AGACTTAGTCCTAACCTTACTGTTGGTTTTTGCTAGACATATACATGCAAGTATCCGCGCGCCAGTGTAG
 ```
 The head command will print out the first few lines of the fasta file.
-Note down the accession number afte **>** (in this case **NC_042191.1**).
+Note down the accession number after **>** (in this case **NC_042191.1**).
 We are now going to use samtools to extract the reads mapping to this region.

 ```
 samtools view output_mapped_sorted.bam "NC_042191.1" > output_mitomapped_sorted.bam